-The was also considered appropriate to focus on 'spatial strategy' given the potential to define "do something" alternatives that are meaningfully different, in that they will vary in respect of 'significant effects', as measured against the baseline.
-The Planning Practice Guidance is clear that SA "should only focus on practice" assess the likely significant effects of the plan".
+&lt;sup>7 It was also considered appropriate to focus on 'spatial strategy' given the potential to define "do something" alternatives that are meaningfully different, in that they will vary in respect of 'significant effects', as measured against the baseline.
+The Planning Practice Guidance is clear that SA "should only focus on what is needed to assess the likely significant effects of the plan".